MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-deploy-activate.md

 **Applies to:** R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)

 Microsoft R Server installation on CDH is enhanced in 9.1.0.
-If you have previous experience installing R Server on CDH, please review installation instructions for the current release to use the new workflow.
+This release adds support custom service descriptors so that you can manage R Server from within Cloudera Manager.

 After installing the parcels, the next step is to download, install, and run the Microsoft R Server Custom Service Descriptor.
 In Cloudera Manager, installation and activation are decoupled so that you can have multiple versions of a software package in the cluster.
 Only version can be active at any time.